-7.13 Risk Treatment
+7.18 Risk Treatment

-- 7.14 It is important that as much relevant detail as possible is included in the risk assessment, and mitigation plans are clear.
-These plans should include an action plan, tasks, cost, and timescales and risk treatment options should be prioritised in order of when they should be pursued and for how long. - 7.15 Once completed and scored, the Risk Assessment Form should be sent directly to the Force Risk Management Officer for onward submission to the relevant Board for review.
-This scoring process will assist the Board in the overall assessment, treatment and management of that risk. - 7.16 How a risk will be addressed will be considered by using one of the approaches described below:

-• Transfer This may be done through conventional insurance
+- 7.19 It is important that as much relevant detail as possible is included in the risk assessment, and mitigation plans are clear.
+The risk assessment will also include a proposed Risk Treatment plan, which is to be completed by the Risk Owner as part of the submission of the initial risk assessment.
+Risk treatment options are provided below.
+The proposed treatment plan for each risk will be displayed on the Summary page of the Scrutiny Executive Board (SEB) Risk Register.
+Risk Owners will then be regularly prompted to review the proposed treatment option.
+If circumstances have changed over time and the treatment plan is no longer appropriate, then this can be amended to reflect the current nature of the risk.
+Any decisions made between the Risk Management Officer and the Risk Owner when reviewing a treatment plan would then be discussed at their individual boards and then put to the Deputy Chief Constable and OPCC at the Scrutiny Executive Board for approval. - 7.20 Once completed and scored, the Risk Assessment Form should be sent directly to the Force Risk Management Officer for onward submission to the relevant Board for review.
+This scoring process will assist the Board in the overall assessment, treatment and management of that risk. - 7.21 How a risk will be addressed will be considered by using one of the approaches described below: - Transfer This may be done through conventional insurance methods etc. - Tolerate The ability to take effective action against some risks may be limited, or the cost of taking action may be disproportionate to the potential benefit gained. - Treat

-methods etc.

-Tolerate The ability to take effective action against some risks may be limited, or the cost of taking action may be disproportionate to the potential benefit gained.